-Join J. Scott Giaquinta for an in-depth discussion in this video Exploring Synth mode, part of Up and Running with Omnisphere 2.
+Join J. Scott Giaquinta for an in-depth discussion in this video Exploring Synth mode, part of Learning Omnisphere 2.

 - There's a lot to cover in Omni's oscillator section, so let's dive right in.
 As we discussed in a previous video, each patch has two layers, so we're just going to be working with the A layer here for simplicity's sake.
 A and B, let's just go back to A. The first thing I want to bring your attention to is you have the ability to either choose from a sample source which as had discussed before is where you can access Omni's extensive sample library or a DSP generated waveform which Spectrasonics has upgraded to an incredible 400 waveforms as opposed to the four or five that the first version had.
 So you can click either of these two buttons to get to either mode, so this is sample mode which we're not going to cover here, and then this is synth mode which is what we're going to be working in.